-(1) Fill in attached table C.3.h.iv.(1) or attach your own table including the same information.

-Table C.3.h.iv.(1) is attached.

-(2) On an annual basis, provide a discussion of the inspection findings for the year and any common problems encountered with various types of treatment systems and/or HM controls.
+- (1) Fill in attached table C.3.h.iv.(1) or attach your own table including the same information.
+Table C.3.h.iv. is attached. - (2) On an annual basis, provide a discussion of the inspection findings for the year and any common problems encountered with various types of treatment systems and/or HM controls.
 This discussion should include a general comparison to the inspection findings from the previous year.

-Three out of four sites with installed treatment systems were inspected this reporting year.
+Five sites with multiple treatment systems were inspected this reporting year.
 Maintenance records were also reviewed.
-Regular annual inspections helped reiterate with the property managers their responsibility to maintain these systems and keep them in good working order.
+Regular annual inspections helped to reiterate with the property managers their responsibility to maintain these systems and keep them in good working order.